cs50student2/sigcse/lab2/README.md

 ## Final Step

-You can also add emojis :tada: :tada: :tada:
+You can also add emojis :slightly_smiling_face: